Introduction to Wholegrain Baking

 Most workshops last between 2 and 3 hours, depending upon the number of questions asked.
 All workshops are recorded and sent to enrolled participants within 24 hours.

 This introductory series is the first of two and is highly recommended before considering the Advanced Wholegrain Baking Course.
-This course includes six workshops spread out over seven weeks.
+This course includes six workshops over seven weeks.
 Please read the description carefully before making a purchase and note the dates in your calendar after making a purchase.

 Are you an experienced or beginning baker interested in incorporating more whole grains into your repertoire?
 Have you always wanted to know more about using heirloom wheats, modern wheats, pseudo-cereals, and ancient grains for rich flavor, improved digestibility, and increased nutrition?